soldiers-son/product-kiosk/README.md

 -Basic frontend styling with CSS

--SQLite3 Data stoage and retrieval
+-SQLite3 Data storage and retrieval

 ----------------------------------------------------